Wooden tea table with polychrome marquetry decoration, Art Nouveau period, 20th century

 Dim: W: 37,8in, D: 29,1in, H: 35,8in.

-Condition report: In very good condition, with very slight wear from time.
+Condition report: In very good condition, with very slight age-related wear.

 Style: Art Nouveau